joacorapela/pyClubCI/README.md

 - Automate the run of your tests and their coverage analysis with [TravisCI](https://travis-ci.org/)
 - Integrate coverage analysis reports into your Github repository (e.g., show a tests-covering badge in your README.md) with [codecov](https://about.codecov.io/)

+I will conclude with
+- Comments on why tests are important to my work
+- Suggestions on how to write good tests
 ## Manual approach

 ### Create conda environment